-Distribution: Widely distributed throughout Washington; British Columbia south to northern California, east to the Rocky Mountain states.
+Distribution: Widely distributed throughout Washington; British Columbia to northern California, east to the Rocky Mountains.

 Habitat: Seasonally moist, sometimes rocky, soil in open woods, clearings, and grassy balds.